Viola Davis Regrets ‘The Help’ Role

 Actress Viola Davis is admitting that she has some regrets about her role as maid Aibileen Clark in the 2011 drama The Help.
 While speaking about roles she regrets this week, The New York Times reports that the How to Get Away with Murder actress admitted that, despite being nominated for a Best Actress Oscar for the poignant role, she didn’t necessarily like that the movie didn’t tell enough of the maid’s stories.

 “Have I ever done roles that I’ve regretted?
-I have, and The Help is on that list,” she told the outlet at the Toronto Film Festival this week, revealing that she felt the production should have touched more on how the maid’s, who served wealthy white families, really felt about their lives.
+I have, and The Help is on that list,” she told the outlet at the Toronto Film Festival this week, revealing that she felt the production should have touched more on how the maids, who served wealthy white families, really felt about their lives.

-“I just felt that at the end of the day that it wasn’t the voices of the maids that were heard,” Davis explained of why she has some regrets the role in the production, which was set in Mississippi in 1963.
+“I just felt that at the end of the day that it wasn’t the voices of the maids that were heard,” Davis explained of why she has some regrets about the role in the production, which was set in Mississippi in 1963.

 “I know Aibileen.
 I know Minny.
 They’re my grandma.
 They’re my mom,” she then continued while speaking out on September 11.